 Technical Advisory

-Autonomous Virtual Staging and Narrative Generation for Zillow Listings
+Autonomous Virtual Staging for Zillow Listings: A Production-Ready Architecture

 Why This Problem Matters

-• Scale and velocity: Rapidly produce staged visuals and narratives for large MLS feeds, new builds, and refreshed listings without proportional increases in human labor.
+• Scale and velocity: Rapidly produce staged visuals and narratives for large MLS feeds and refreshed listings without proportional increases in human labor.

-• Data-driven experimentation: A/B testing of staging variants and narratives to understand impact on engagement, inquiries, and listing performance.
+• Data-driven experimentation: Run A/B tests on staging variants and narratives to understand their impact on engagement and inquiries.

-• Governance and compliance: Ensure generated content adheres to fair housing laws, disclosure requirements, and platform policies, with auditable provenance for every artifact.
+• Governance and compliance: Ensure outputs adhere to fair housing laws, disclosures, and platform policies, with auditable provenance for every asset.

-• Resilience and modernization: Replace brittle manual workflows with modular, observable services that can be updated independently and scaled elastically.
+• Resilience and modernization: Replace brittle manual workflows with modular services that can evolve independently and scale elastically.

 Technical Patterns, Trade-offs, and Failure Modes